Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part V — “Why Not Just Do It In Dumbledore’s Mouth?”

 I know they’re like, biding their time for something else, but every time they come into contact with Harry, they just leave him wherever that is.
 Snape stops Bellatrix by saying that Harry belongs to the Dark Lord, but…should we maybe bring him, then?
 This is the kid they spend entire movies just plotting to get to, and now that they have him, they’re just walking away as he lies there.
 Even if they don’t want him now, do SOMETHING.

 I was gonna argue that the reason they didn’t need him yet was because Voldemort was off figuring out about the Elder Wand and such, but then I realized — why not just kidnap him and keep him in Malfoy Manor?
-You’re gonna do that in the next movie.
-What’s the difference?
+You’re gonna do that in the next movie anyway, so what’s the difference?
 It’s actually kind of a strange choice.
 I get where Snape is coming from, trying to protect him, but it’s weird that Bellatrix isn’t like, “Well fucking bring him to the Dark Lord then so I can watch him die!”

 “You dare use my own spells against me, Potter?”